-When humans interact with systems, the principal barrier is that machines traditionally recognise only strictly codified input.
+The systems that humans interact with have historically recognised only highly codified input.
 As a result, applications bristle with buttons, switches, toggles, menus and sub-menus for users to tell the system what they want to accomplish, making the user experience slow and frustrating.
 The need for rigidly defined input also raises development costs and has spawned a whole industry dedicated to improving the user experience.

 Whether your applications are aimed at employees, partners or customers, recent advances in cognitive services could help you to understand what users are trying to achieve in a much more intuitive way.
 Cognitive services can be plugged into web pages and applications to enable them to see, hear, and understand user inputs in natural language.